eLeontev/mind-map/README.md

 Initially display one block (root block in particular) in edit mode.
 Begin typing to start work with mind-map.
-Press Enter after finishing the text.
-This will end the edit mode.
+Press Enter after finishing the text.This will end the edit mode.

 Now press Tab to create a new child block. *Each new block will be displayed in edit mode by default with the focus on the text area.